 4 - 8 hour delay: £5

-Compensation will not be payable if we are forced to cancel, or in any way change your tour for reasons of consolidation due to minimum numbers not being attained for both travel and sport participation.
-Minimum numbers for travel and sport can be found on our website and brochure, if you are unsure please contact a member of the office team.
+4.11 Minimum numbers for travel and sport are as follows Badminton, Futsal, Pool, and Tennis, are 10 people minimum.
+All other sports are 12 people minimum.
+Cancellations due to minimum numbers compensation will not be payable if we are forced to cancel, or in any way change your tour for reasons of consolidation due to minimum numbers not being attained for both travel and sport participation.
+Group trips/society trips/group weekends are 45 people unless stated in original quote.
+If you are unsure please contact a member of the office team.

 Coach Pick up

-We will cater for coach pick ups from Scottish, English and Welsh universities.
-Scottish universities’ may be subject to a coach pick up supplement.
+4.13 We will cater for coach pick ups from Scottish, English and Welsh universities.
+Scottish universities may be subject to a coach pick up supplement.
 Irish Universities must arrange their own travel to the UK where a designated pick will be arranged at least 8 weeks prior to travel.

 Both the transferor and transferee will be jointly and severally liable for payment of the holiday price and other associated expenses.
 Some airline carriers treat name changes as cancellations.
 Accordingly you may be required to pay for the cost of a new ticket.